r-duh/MultiplexDiseasomeCommunities/README.md

 # Multiplex Diseasome Communities

 Online supplementary material for [Halu, A., De Domenico, M., Arenas, A. and Sharma, A., 2017.
-The multiplex network of human diseases. bioRxiv, p.100370.](https://www.biorxiv.org/content/early/2017/01/18/100370)
+The multiplex network of human diseases. npj Systems Biology and Applications, 5 (1) pp: 15 (2019)](https://www.nature.com/articles/s41540-019-0092-5)

 ## Interactive mode -- Bokeh server:
 To explore Multiplex Disease Communities in interactive mode where disease communities can be selected through a dropdown menu, follow the steps below.